 The lessons are hosted by a Chinese girl and a foreign guy.
 The foreign guy has a strong accent that doesn’t sound native or even particularly good.
 I wouldn’t be surprised if my pronunciation is better and that’s a major problem.
 They should have found a host with a more natural sounding accent or a native speaker – especially since the lessons are centered around repeating after him.

-After each lesson, they are a variety of exercises for you to complete.
+After each lesson, there are a variety of exercises for you to complete.
 The first is called “Hear It Say It!”.
 You’re supposed to record your voice and compare it to the audio.
 While I’m happy that all the audio is recorded from the native speaking Chinese host, it’s disappointing that I can’t have a man’s voice to copy.
 This function could still be useful but every time I push the record button, the app crashes.

 Up next is the “Know It!” test.
 Here, you read a word or phrase in English and record yourself saying it in Chinese.
 Once again the app crashes every time I try to record my voice.
 I emailed support about this problem and they suggested I uninstall and reinstall the app.
 That didn’t work and I didn’t try to figure out another solution.